JAMB Subject Combination for Water Resources Management and Agrometeorology 2026/2027

 Advertisements

-If you have passion in environmental sustainability, climate science and agriculture, we have prepared for you, an academic path to follow which is Water Resources Management and Agrometeorology.
-Do you have any interest in studying this discipline, if so, the best first step which has always been so for everyone who has achieved this goal is meeting the JAMB subject combination for Water Resources Management.
+If you have a passion for environmental sustainability, climate science, and agriculture, we have the best academic advice: study Water Resources Management and Agrometeorology.
+Getting admitted into this field is so easy.
+The best first step is meeting the JAMB subject combination for Water Resources Management.

 What is Water Resources Management and Agrometeorology?